Crystal Light: Test marketing and introduction

 Crystal Light was sold in test markets beginning in 1982.
 As of mid-1983, it was being sold in 11 test areas.
 It was introduced throughout the United States in April 1984.
 General Foods sold $150 million of Crystal Light during the product's first year on national markets, representing 20% of all powdered drink mixes and 2/3 of all sugar-free drink mixes in the United States.

 Advertisements

-A 1985 commercial featuring Linda Evans showed her doing aerobics in a women's gym and drinking Crystal Light.
-Another undated commercial used a similar format, showing Evans exercising and drinking Crystal Light in a women's gym.
-Her final commercial, airing in 1987 or 1988, featuring her stuck in traffic in a limousine and performing a variety of difficult stunts, ultimately ending up on a boat drinking Crystal Light.
-Many of her print advertisements for the brand featured her in workout attire.

-A 1986 commercial featuring Priscilla Presley showed her practicing karate in a dojo while drinking Crystal Light.

-A 1987 commercial featuring Raquel Welch showed her singing and dancing in a blue jumpsuit and, once finished with her performance, shunning a can of Diet Coke in favor of Crystal Light.
+In the 1980s, ads for the product featured Linda Evans (who also featured in print ads for the product), Priscilla Presley, and Raquel Welch.

 Ingredients

 Crystal Light is sweetened with a combination of aspartame, acesulfame potassium, sucralose, and/or sugar depending on the specific product line and flavor.